HRegniez/08_NinaCarducci/README.md

 Artist's Website where te task was to improve loading time and it's SEO.
 This project is part of my OpenClassroom's course to become a web developer.

+The modifications made for optimization where based on the results of the Lighthouse audit and the accessibility check using the Wave extension.

 ## Table of contents

 - [Overview](#overview)